Esther Williams: 1940s

 Williams tried a more serious role in The Hoodlum Saint (1946), with William Powell and Angela Lansbury.
 Audiences expected Powell's Nick Charles persona and rejected the idea of a romance between Williams and Powell onscreen due to their age difference.
 She also appeared in Easy to Wed, a remake of 1936's Libeled Lady, with Johnson and Lucille Ball.
 It was the first singing part in a film for Williams, who had Harriet Lee as her singing teacher.
+She even had the added challenge of singing in Portuguese with the song "Boneca de Pixe".

-Fiesta (originally called Fiesta Brava) starred Williams as Ricardo Montalbán's twin sister, Maria, who pretends to be her bullfighting brother in hopes of luring him back home.
-Audiences, and Williams, thought the film was silly, as Williams and Montalbán had vastly different accents.
-Montalbán was born in Mexico and was a native Spanish speaker while Williams had a mid-western accent picked up from her Kansas-born parents.
+Fiesta (originally called Fiesta Brava) starred Williams as Ricardo Montalbán's twin sister Maria, who pretends to be her bullfighting brother in hopes of luring him back home.
+Audiences and Williams thought the film was silly, as Williams and Montalbán had vastly different accents.
+Montalbán was born in Mexico and was a native Spanish speaker while Williams had a Midwestern accent picked up from her Kansas-born parents.
 Production was difficult with a multitude of problems.
 By 1947, Gage and Williams were married.
 Gage had traveled to Mexico for the making of the film.
 He got into a fight with an employee of the cast's hotel, was arrested, and subsequently thrown out of the country.
 The director of photography, Sidney Wagner, and one other crew member died of cholera from eating contaminated street food.
 Many of the film's stuntmen were sent to the hospital after being gored by bulls.
-Director Dick Thorpe hadn't wanted the bulls killed (as they usually were at the end of a bullfight) because he believed them to be too expensive to replace.
+Director Dick Thorpe had not wanted the bulls killed (as they usually were at the end of a bullfight) because he believed them to be too expensive to replace.